 Happy customers at last year's Louth Craftmark Summer Fair.
 Photo: Arthur Kinahan

-Louth Craftmark is back again with their highly anticipated outdoor Summer Fair which will once again return to the St Nicholas Quarter, Church Street, Dundalk tomorrow, Saturday July 9th.
+Louth Craftmark is back again with their highly anticipated outdoor Summer Fair which will once again return to the St Nicholas Quarter, Church Street, Dundalk.

-The popular Summer Fair will be held from 10am to 5pm tomorrow
+The Summer Fair will take place on Saturday 9th July, from 10am to 5pm.

 Featuring a host of professional designers and makers, the fair will have an eclectic array of tempting art, gifts, and high-quality crafts.